 SAVANNAH, Ga.
 (WSAV) – After many hours and with more than 20 units on scene at one point, firefighters have contained a massive fire at the Eastern Wharf development in downtown Savannah.

-According to Savannah Fire, the blaze is believed to have begun around noon on the fifth floor of the site.
+According to the Savannah Fire Department, the blaze is believed to have begun around noon on the fifth floor of the site.

 “Thank God there’s been no one injured or killed as a result of this.
 We know this could’ve been a whole lot worse,” said Savannah Mayor Van Johnson during an afternoon press conference.

 There is still no word on the cause at the time.

 Savannah Fire Chief Derik Menard spoke with News 3 about the difficulties his crews have been facing.

 “The type of the construction is the biggest challenge,” he said, adding, “The winds were very strong from the west to the east and that really fueled the fire and really gave it all the oxygen that it needed to move very rapidly.”